 - the ergonomics is logical / for example: the tilted and clearly visible position of the power windows switch is just flawless and all cars should have the power windows switch positioned like this.
 Why ?
 Because you can clearly see and quickly use the switch without accidentally lowering the back windows or without uncomfortably searching for this damn switch / (the golf variant doesn’t have the switch positioned like this)

 - the optional equipment list for this golf was pretty big so you can also find cars which are pretty well equipped

 On the other side there are also some disadvantages like:

 - if you are using the car in hot climate areas then the headliner can start to sag

-- occasionally there are cases of rattling sounds mostly from the B pillar area
+- cases of rattling sounds-mostly from the B pillar area

 - while the optional touchscreen multimedia system graphics is still ok, the touchscreen response is slow

 - and there are plenty of cars which are very poorly equipped (plastic steering wheel, basic front seats which are not comfortable and zero other equipment)

 Body, paintjob, rust protection